-This tutorial provides a step-by-step guide to the initial setup of the Kibernetika Machine Teaching Platform, which will help you run a sample application using a template from the catalogue.
-This will also demonstrate the basic forms of:
+This tutorial provides a step-by-step guide to the initial setup of the Kibernetika.AI Machine Learning environment, which will help you run a sample application using a template from the catalogue.

 Sign up with your email address and other required information

 - A confirmation email will be sent to you within 24 hours.
 Follow the instructions in this email to complete your registration.
 If you do not receive the e-mail message from the address "firstname.lastname@example.org" within 24 hours of initial registration, please check the Spam folder.
 If you have not received the confirmation e-mail, please contact email@example.com